SeanSoraghan/Feature-Extractor/README.md

 The c++ JUCE framework: https://github.com/julianstorer/JUCE

 In order to build with the Projucer: Ensure that your JUCE repository folder location is ../JUCE (relative to the feature-extractor repository folder).
 Then open the Feature-Extractor.jucer file with the Projucer.
 The Projucer can be found at JUCE/extras/Projucer.
 If you've just cloned the JUCE repo you'll need to build the Projucer project first.
+Once you've opened the Feature-Extractor.jucer file in the projucer, click on the config tab and then click 'save and open in IDE' at the bottom left.
+This will open the project in Visual Studio (windows) or XCode (mac).
+Then you can build and run the Feature-Extractor app.

 #Audio input: